Purpose Statement For Academic Assessment At Lake Erie College

 Communicate effectively, both orally and in writing, about theories, arguments, methods and concepts related to the specific area of study

 Demonstrate proficiency in the professional skills needed to participate in the intellectual and organizational aspects of chosen career field

-Instructional assessment is conducted by the faculty and is guided by individual school planning, regional and discipline-specific accreditation standards, and Academic Affairs priorities (which are aligned with institutional priorities, as well as divisional priorities identified by Deans Council, Faculty Senate, and the varied Faculty Senate committees).
-The Coordinator for Academic Initiatives directs the over-arching assessment activities, provides tracking and reporting mechanisms, and identifies / offers assessment training and professional development opportunities based on recommendations from the deans, the Assessment Liaison Committee, and the Office of Academic Affairs.
-The dean of each school provides oversight of program level assessment activities in coordination with the Office of Academic Affairs.
-The Assessment Liaison Committee consists of at least one liaison from each of the schools and is charged with the following: dissemination of assessment planning updates (institutional or school), identification of assessment training needs, and working with the deans to coordinate the collection of annual program level assessment reports.
+Learning outcomes assessment is conducted by the faculty and guided by individual school planning, regional and national discipline-specific standards, criteria for accreditation (both regional and programmatic) and institutional goals and priorities.
+As a collaborative effort, the Educational Policy and Planning Committee (EPP), Deans, faculty and the Chief Academic Officer coordinate to support tracking and reporting mechanisms and identify and offer assessment training and professional development opportunities.
+Each school's dean provides oversight of program-level assessment activities in coordination with the assessment liaisons, Chief Academic Officer, and other college personnel.
+The Assessment Liaison Committee consists of at least one liaison from each of the schools.
+It is charged with the following: dissemination of assessment planning updates (institutional or school), identification of assessment training needs and working with the deans to coordinate the collection of annual program-level assessment reports.

 ASSESSMENT LIAISON COMMITTEE MEMBERS

 PROGRAM LEVEL ASSESSMENT PLANS / PROGRAM REVIEW